fvisin/dataset_loaders/README.md

-This repository contains some loaders for commonly used datasets.
-The loaders can perform some on-the-fly preprocessing/data augmentation, as well as run on multiple threads (if enabled) to speed up the I/O operations.
+This repository contains a framework to load the most commonly used datasets for image and video semantic segmentation.
+The framework can perform some on-the-fly preprocessing/data augmentation, as well as run on multiple threads (if enabled) to speed up the I/O operations.

 If you use this code, please cite:
 * \[1\] Francesco Visin, Adriana Romero - Dataset loaders: a python library to load and preprocess datasets ([BibTeX]( https://gist.github.com/fvisin/7104500ae8b33c3b65798d5d2707ce6c#file-dataset_loaders-bib))

-**Please understand that code is provided as is and we will be able to provide minimal-to-none support on it.**

 ### How to install it:
 1. Clone the repository with `--recursive` in some path, e.g. to your `$HOME`: